lorieide/microsoft-graph-docs/concepts/data-connect-organizational-network-template.md

 ![An image that shows the network size and breadth page of the organizational network analysis](images/data-connect-templates-network.png)

 **Bridging Analysis page**
 Evaluate information flow: Measures the connectivity of nodes to detected graph communities.
 First, graph communities are discovered using label propagation algorithm (LPA).
-Then, counts how many communities a node is connected to and normalize by the total number of communities.
+Then, it counts how many communities a node is connected to and normalize by the total number of communities.
 A node connected to no communities is set to 0.
 A node connected to all communities is set to 1.

 - Identify key bridges and their departments.
 - Analyze the correlation of bridging and influence.